Skip to content

 Specifies an alternate update channel to use.
 This value will be inserted into the server URL template e.g. manufacturer/product/channel which allows the caller to switch between remote updater configurations when invoking the updater manually.
 This can be used to deliver different update mechanisms for Beta or VIP users etc.

-The value can be any alphanumeric string excluding the following characters:
+In v1.8.876 and below, the value can be any alphanumeric string excluding the following characters:

 • '/' (forward slash)